-Epiphany / Trzech Króli
+Epiphany / Trzech Króli new tradition

 Feast of the Epiphany is celebrated in Poland on January 6th.
 It is called “Święto Trzech Króli” (Feast of the Three Kings) as it honors the arrival of the Three Wise Men in Bethlehem to pay tribute to Jesus, 12 days after his birth.

 According to tradition, Polish people go to church on that day to receive a blessing on their boxes, which contain a gold ring, chalk, incense, and a piece of amber to recall the gifts of the Magi.
 Later that day, Poles mark “K+M+B+[year]” with the blessed chalk on the top of their home’s front door.
 Letters stand for the names of the Three Magi: Kacper, Melchior, and Baltazar.
 It is believed that this custom protects against illness and bad luck.